 There are two different types of grouping:

 - Temporal - You can include a time period when you group data in order to facilitate data analysis.
 Select the period you want to group by in the Every field.
 Note that the more columns you add as arguments in a temporal grouping, the less information you will extract, since the result will look more and more like the original table.
-In this way you can, for example, see the different combinations of operating systems and IPs each 15 minutes.
+In this way you can, for example, see the different combinations of operating systems and IPs every 15 minutes.

 applied search operations bar, each one indicating one of the grouping period types:In Devo, groupings use two different time periods to group the data.
 After grouping the data, you will see two different tabs in the